sonic-net/DASH/documentation/dataplane/dash-byo-data-plane-app.md

 RSS is a frequently used feature in data plane app, which allows the packets to be distributed among different worker threads to increase throughput.

-To enable and configurate RSS, we don't have any extra APIs in SAI, and BYO data plane app can follow the standard way in DPDK to achieve this.
+To enable and configure RSS, we don't have any extra APIs in SAI, and BYO data plane app can follow the standard way in DPDK to achieve this.

 ## 3. SAI API design